 Emissions scenarios leading to CO2 equivalent concentrations in the atmosphere by year 2100 of about 450 parts per million or lower are likely to maintain warming below 2°C over the 21st century relative to pre-industrial levels.
 To achieve such concentration levels, we need to reduce emissions with 80% by 2050 (against a baseline of 1990 levels) to stabilize our climate and prevent unprecedented negative impacts on the economy and our environment.

 Our analysis of the initial commitments by countries for domestic action reveals a significant gap between the level of ambition and economic activity consistent with global temperature rises of under 2°C.

 The rules of the Paris Agreement that will govern its implementation from 2020 onwards are currently negotiated, including how ground level action will be captured and reported at international level.
 Offsetting is expected to continue to play a role in helping countries that require longer time to unlock their full climate action potential to support action somewhere else.

-At present times, offsetting is a tool for pre-2020 action by countries and by non-State actors.
-UN coordinates action by non-State actors under the broader umbrella of the Global Climate Action Agenda and its many initiatives such as Climate Neutral Now.
-The Global Climate Action is expected to extend into the Paris Agreement implementation phase with continued focus on non-State actors climate action.
+At present times, offsetting is a tool for pre-2020 action by countries and by Non-Party Stakeholders.
+UN coordinates action by Non-Party Stakeholders under the broader umbrella of the Global Climate Action Agenda and its many initiatives such as Climate Neutral Now.
+The Global Climate Action is expected to extend into the Paris Agreement implementation phase with continued focus on Non-Party Stakeholders climate action.